 University Entrance (UE)

 University Entrance is the minimum requirement to go to an NZ University.
 To qualify you must have Level 3 plus 10 literacy credits (5 reading and 5 writing) from a list of approved subjects at Level 2 or above.
-You must also have 14 credits at Level 3 or above in 3 approved subjects (see below).
+You must also have 14 credits at Level 3 or above (see below).
 For more information on University Entrance requirements see your Dean or the Principal’s Nominee.

 UE approved subjects offered at Nelson College

-Accounting, Biology, Business Studies, Calculus, Chemistry, Classical Studies, Design, Digital Technologies, Economics, English, History, Japanese, Mathematics, Media Studies, Music Studies, Painting, Photography, Physical Education, Science, Statistics, Technology, Te Reo Māori.
+Accounting, Biology, Business Studies, Calculus, Chemistry, Classical Studies, Design, Digital Technologies, Economics, English, Geography, History, Japanese, Mathematics, Media Studies, Music Studies, Painting, Photography, Physical Education, Science, Statistics, Technology, Te Reo Māori.
 Additional subjects are also offered at Nelson College for Girls or through the Correspondence School (where appropriate).